sudev/sudev.github.com/_posts/2013-09-07-minixinstall.markdown

 "guestssh" is just a name for the port forwarding rule.
 "minix" - name of the virtualbox image

+###Set a password for root account in Minix

+In minix machine you will have to set a password for root user.A password for the root user can be set using the command

+    passwd
+Now enter a desired password for the root account

 ###Installing openssh in MINIX